sbrajesh/bp-profile-widget-for-blogs/readme.txt

 == Frequently Asked Questions ==
 = How to Use =
-Add the widget "BP Profile For Blogs" and save the settings in the widget.
+Add the widget "BuddyPress Profile Info" and save the settings in the widget.
 That's it.
 = I want to show authors profile instead of admins, Is it possible ? = Yes.
 With version 1.2 You can list  members of any role, please go to the widget section and select a role, by default, It will list admins
+= Can I only show the details of logged in member ? = Yes.
+Please select "Logged In User" from the role list in the widget.
 == Changelog ==

+= Version 1.2.5 =
+* Allow displaying the details of logged in user
+* Cleanup

 = Version 1.2.4 =
 * Code cleanup, fixes all notices